HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 <a href="?ledger=false">Metamask</a> | <a href="?ledger=true">Ledger</a>
 ```

+To test:

+ - Rebuild!
+ - Plug in your Ledger Nano S
+ - Open the Ethereum app
-To test plug in, open Eth app.
-Make sure both 'Contract data' and 'Browser support' are enabled and then refresh the page.
+ - Make sure both 'Contract data' and 'Browser support' are enabled.
+ - Refresh the page and then attempt a transaction.

 <hr>